General elementary methods meeting elementary properties of correlations

+We have to give main aim of present \lq \lq hybrid-survey\rq \rq: it collects already published material, but only dealing with elementary methods linked to Ramanujan expansions.
+In fact, literature on the subject of correlations is a vast ocean but rather all, say, in deep sea: they're not elementary methods (esp., think about shifted convolution sums and modular forms).
+And {\bf hybrid means} we also add {\bf some new material}, \lq \lq recent\rq \rq, in the meaning of: not yet published.
+Luckily enough, we found interesting results, in {\bf recent} time.

-Soon after elementary properties of natural numbers, with set $\N=\{1,2,\ldots\}$, we start with a conventional notation, for some easy concepts, like {\it primes}, always indicated with $p$ or $P$ here, filling $\Primes$; the {\it greatest common divisor} (g.c.d.) of $a,b\in \N$, indicated $(a,b)$, while $[a,b]$ is their {\it least common multiple}; notice, in passing, that the SAME notation we'll use for open, resp., closed intervals, within $\R$, the real numbers; whence {\it coprimality} of $a,b$ (no common prime-factors), expressed as $(a,b)=1$, is easily codified in our number-theoretic language as
+Soon after elementary properties of natural numbers, with set $\N=\{1,2,\ldots\}$, we start with the, say, \lq \lq conventional notation\rq \rq, with {\it primes}, always indicated with $p$ or $P$ here, filling $\Primes$; the {\it greatest common divisor}, g.c.d., of $a,b\in \N$, indicated $(a,b)$, while $[a,b]$ is their {\it least common multiple}, l.c.m. (notice, in passing: we use same notation for open, resp., closed intervals, within $\R$, the real numbers); whence {\it coprimality} of $a,b$, i.e. no common prime-factors, is expressed as $(a,b)=1$ and codified in number-theoretic language as

 {\bf Fact 1.1}